dune-community/dune-xt/CONTRIBUTING.md

 # Help

-If you are experiencing problems or would like to get help, open up a new [issue](https://github.com/dune-community/dune-xt/issues/new) and tag it accordingly or ask for help on the [mailinglist](https://listserv.uni-muenster.de/mailman/listinfo/dune-xt-dev).
+If you are experiencing problems or would like to get help, open up a new [issue](https://github.com/dune-community/dune-xt/issues/new) and tag it accordingly.
 Please note that dune-xt is not one of the core DUNE modules.
 Thus, you will not get any support from the official channels (such as the DUNE mailinglist, the DUNE bugtracker, etc...).